pooyagolchian/dogstagram/README.md

 Husky is used for git hook pre-commit to format all code with Prettier.

-### GitHub actions for automated testing

-Use GitHub actions for automated testing and run all Unit Test.

-### SOLID

-Regarding the `S` for `SOLID` I just tried to keep each function(component as a function as well) to just responsible for a single task.
-That's why I just created a separate component for every part and also keep it simple stupid.

----

 ## Test with React Testing Library

 `yarn test`